The 2024 application season is open.

 Pioneer’s academic department actively supports students’ development through a variety of educational resources.
 We are continually improving those research support resources:

 The Pioneer Research Journal, an annual publication, selects the best papers nominated by faculty research mentors each year.

 Papers are selected by a blind review conducted by our Pioneer Research Journal reading committee.
-This committee is composed of over 40 senior college faculty representing over 30 disciplines.
+This committee is composed of over 40 senior college faculty representing over 30 research areas.

 Blind review means that the faculty who review nominated papers do not know who the student author or mentoring professors are.
-In 2018, the top 4.7% of the papers were selected for publication in the Pioneer Research Journal.
+In the last issue, the top 2.7% of the papers were selected for publication in the Pioneer Research Journal.